mtov/engsoftmoderna/en/chapter2.md

 # Process

-> In software development, perfect is a verb, not an adjective.
+> *In software development, perfect is a verb, not an adjective.
 There is no perfect process.
 There is no perfect design.
 There are no perfect stories.
-You can, however, perfect your process, your design, and your stories. -- Kent Beck
+You can, however, perfect your process, your design, and your stories.* -- Kent Beck

 \index{Software Process}
 This chapter starts with a discussion on the importance of software process (Section 2.1).
-Next, we discuss general and foundational aspects of agile software development processes (Section 2.2), including a discussion into the historical context that motivated the emergence of these processes.
+Next, we discuss general and foundational aspects of agile processes
+(Section 2.2), including a discussion into the historical context that motivated the emergence of these processes.
 The next sections focus on three agile methods: Extreme Programming (Section 2.3),